Googulator/TeslaCrack/README.rst

      The syntax is like ``unfactor.py``, but use the Bitcoin address in place of a filename.
      Note that ``teslacrack.py`` can't decode the file format used by old TeslaCrypt, so you will need to perform the actual decryption using *TeslaDecoder*.

+   - Archives, such as *zip* files and *docx/xlsx/odf* documents may fail to produce a key, when irrelevant bytes have been prepended - this is allowed by their format.
+Repeate this step with another type of file.

 7. Edit ``teslacrack.py`` to add a new key-pair into the ``known_AES_key_pairs`` dictionary, like that::